measurement-factory/anubis/README.md

   not attempt to merge this PR again until a human decides that this problem is resolved and removes the label manually.
-* `M-failed-other`: A fatal PR-specific error, not classified as `M-failed-staging-other.
+* `M-failed-other`: A fatal PR-specific error, not classified as `M-failed-staging-other`.
 It is probably necessary to consult CI logs to determine what happened.
 When processing the PR again, the bot automatically removes this label, optimistically assuming that the problem may be solved by that time.